stammen/KioskUWP/README.md

 # Build and Run

-1. Open the KioskUWP.sln with Visual Studio 2019
+1. Open the KioskUWP.sln with Visual Studio 2017 or 2019

 1. Select the x64/Debug configuration